bit-tasks/init/README.md

 # GitHub Actions

-This Task installs Bit in your CI by executing `bit install` inside the workspace directory.
+This task installs Bit in your CI by executing `bit install` inside the workspace directory.

 ## Inputs